usnistgov/Dastard/README.md

  * Install microscope https://github.com/usnistgov/microscope
  * Install dastard-commander https://github.com/usnistgov/dastard-commander

+#### On MacOS you can get it to run with macports, but you will need
+ * `sudo cp /opt/local/lib/pkgconfig/libzmq.pc /opt/local/lib/pkgconfig/zmq.pc` to work around a bug in macports

 ## Purpose

 DASTARD is the Data Acquisition System for Triggering, Analyzing, and Recording Data.
 It is to be used with TES microcalorimeter arrays and the NIST Time-Division Multiplexed (TDM) readout or--in the future--the Microwave Multiplexed readout.